 Arguably the most stunning part of the country, the Li River in Guangxi is a spectacular landmark.

-Dominating the skyline here, the Karst Mountains almost rest on the banks of this great river.
+Dominating the skyline, the Karst Mountains rest on the banks of this great river.

 Local fisherman still practising traditional methods can be seen on the water, casting out their nets in search of a fruitful catch.

-Here, locals practice the skilled art of Cormorant fishing, employing the help of trained birds to pluck fresh fish from the river in an almost military-like fashion.
+Locals practice the skilled art of Cormorant fishing, employing the help of trained birds to pluck fresh fish from the river.

 6. Ming Dynasty Tombs